-Exclusive!
-Pasi Sahlberg on TIMSS and PIRLS
+Pasi Sahlberg over TIMSS en PIRLS

 At my request, Pasi Sahlberg has written comments on the latest international test scores.
 Sahlberg is a prominent Finnish educator and author of the award-winning book "Finnish Lessons."